ros-controls/ros2_control/controller_manager/doc/running_controllers_asynchronously.rst

 The ``ros2_control`` framework allows controllers to run asynchronously.
-This is useful when a controller's ``update()`` method contains blocking calls or requires more execution time than the controller manager's control loop period allows, which would otherwise affect the periodicity of the control loop.
+This is useful when a controller's ``update()`` method contains blocking calls or requires This is useful when a controller's ``update()`` method contains blocking calls or requires more execution time that affects the controller manager's control loop period, which would otherwise affect the periodicity of the control loop causing overruns.

 For example, if the ``update_rate`` for the controller manager is 100Hz, the sum of the execution times of all controllers' ``update()`` calls and hardware components ``read()``